chachoab/retviews/README.md

  - Nº comments following guidelines.
  - Nº of rejections.

+The source data is provided as weekly batches of .xlsx files.

  ## Purchase orders
  Each line in the source file is a single PO-Position-Event.